chingu-voyage3/bears-32/README.md

 ## How to use webpack

-For now it's pretty basic, just run the following from the root of the project: `npx webpack`.
+For now it's pretty basic, just run the following from the root of the project: `yarn build`.

+If you want to make webpack build the bundle on every change run `yarn start`

 We will be adding different loaders and scripts soon.

 What webpack basically does is traversing the dependency tree.